Theater for the New City, Manhattan

 So if you were Dario, and you came across the opportunity to help one kid after you were too late to help another, what would you do?
 Thanks to the cast’s perfect portrayals, this plot’s progression will almost certainly ring true.
 But although this story might not be earth-shattering, it’s the kind of tale about the human condition that draws you in with empathy, hoping all evening that in the end, everything will turn out all right.
 Because no matter your identity, isn’t that what everybody really wants?

-Andrew Andrews attended Wink at Theater for the New City in New York on Wednesday, April 19, 2017 @ 8:00pm to write this review.
+Andrew Andrews attended Wink at Theater for the New City in Manhattan on Wednesday, April 19, 2017 @ 8:00pm to write this review.